HOW TO CHOOSE A GYM

 How can one charge £10 per month and another upwards of £60?

 We aren't going to look at some obvious, indisputable differences, (Do you get free towel service?, Is there a fancy restaurant attached to the gym?
 Does the changing room look better than your living room?
 Is it in a very posh area?)

 Instead we are going to look at fundamentals.

-Now I am not claiming B-Active Fitness Centres have ticked the boxes for all the items below, I merely want to give you some food for thought so you can make the right decision for your needs and desires and you can find the right gym for you!
+Now I am definitely not claiming B-Active Fitness Centre have ticked the boxes for all the items below, I merely want to give you some food for thought so you can make the right decision for your needs and desires and you can find the right gym for you.

 Joining a gym can be a big decision, in fact, it could be a life changing one!
 Thousands of people have changed their lives through exercise so it only stands to reason that choosing the right place to start is very important!